Sheriff announces reelection bid

 Groody is a member of Ashland Elks, where he served as district deputy grand exalted ruler of the northeast central district and exalted ruler, Ashland Lodge.
 He is also an active member of the Washington Fire Company and the Washington Fire Company Community Ambulance.

-He attends St. Charles Borromeo Church, Ashland, where he resides with his wife, Ann Marie Fertig Groody, and two children, Faith and Joey.
+He and his wife, Ann Marie Fertig Groody, have two children, Faith and Joey.